thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## Mutual authentication with Verifiable Credentials

 This example shows a TLS 1.3 handshake with mutual authenitcation.
 Both client and server select their  Verifiable Credential for authentication.
 The client sends the did_methods extension along with the server_certificate_type extension set to VC as the first option.
 The server sends the server_certificate_type set to VC, the client_cert_type set to VC and the CertificateRequest message together with the did_methods extension with a set of DID Methods both endpoints have in common.
-Both client and server send their Verifiable Credential into their respective Certificate message.
+Both client and server send their Verifiable Credential into their respective Certificate messages.

 <!-- TODO description of DID resolve at client and server side -->